 Recognized by New York City based Project for Public Spaces as the biggest and boldest move by any American city, the Indianapolis Cultural Trail is an urban revitalization and beautification project that has garnered international attention.
 The 8-mile brick path safely separated from car traffic by acres of new landscaping and $2 million in public art inspires movement around the city’s main attractions.
 The trail links hotels and the convention center to six cultural districts, each with its own unique flavor of dining, shopping, and entertainment.
 Bikes are available at hotels, two downtown rental locations, and through a citywide bike share program.
 ActiveIndy Tours coordinates guided walking, biking, and jogging tours for groups.

 Home to the greatest spectacle in racing and the world's largest single-day sporting event - the Indy 500, the Indianapolis Motor Speedway can be expereinced in a variety of ways all year long.
-The Hall of Fame Museum offers guided track tours where visitors can "kiss the bricks," stand on Victory Podium, and learn a century of history and tradition.
+The Indianapolis Motor Speedway Museum offers guided track tours where visitors can "kiss the bricks," stand on Victory Podium, and learn a century of history and tradition.
 The Indy Racing Experience gets adrenaline pumping by going 180 mph around the track in a real IndyCar with a professional driver behind the wheel.
 Victory Laps offer a more approachable 60 mph track lap in a real Indy Car, NASCAR, or pace car.
-Miles Ahead’s performance driving classes around the Speedway's road course in new model MINIs is a great group or teambuilding exercise.
+Groups can test their skills with friendly competition at Speedway Indoor Karting, a multi-level karting track owned by a former Indy 500 driver and team owner.
 At Dallara IndyCar Factory, learn the engineering and advanced technology behind the world’s fastest sport.

-Robert Indiana’s original LOVE sculpture actually rests on the front lawn of the Indianapolis Museum of Art, not in Philly or New York City.
-The iconic work of art greets guests as they visit one of the largest encyclopedic art museums in the country.
-The IMA features 152 acres of manicured gardens and grounds encompassing a prominent former estate and contemporary sculpture park, as well as 50,000 works of art spanning 5,000 years of history.
+Robert Indiana’s original LOVE sculpture can actually be found at the Indianapolis Museum of Art, not in Philly or New York City.
+Newfields: A Place for Nature and the Arts encompasses 152 acres of manicured gardens and grounds encompassing a prominent former estate and contemporary sculpture park, as well as 50,000 works of art spanning 5,000 years of history.

-In May 2014 the Indianapolis Zoo welcomed another acclaimed permanent exhibit, the International Orangutan Center.
+The Indianapolis Zoo is home to an internationally-acclaimed permanent exhibit, the International Orangutan Center.
 Visitors are enlightened and empowered to protect these amazing yet endangered animals through interactive engagement on the ground and in the air along the Hutan Trail.

 Indy is home to more monuments and memorials honoring U.S. veterans than any other city in the country, aside from Washington, DC.
 Explore the grand architecture and symbolism of six memorials throughout downtown.
 The Soldiers & Sailors Monument anchors Monument Circle in the heart of the city and provides an eagle-eye view from the top observation deck.
 Inside the Indiana World War Memorial is a breathtaking shrine room and acoustically perfect theater.
 The War Memorial anchors American Legion Mall, a five-block park containing the American Legion’s headquarters as well as World War II, Korean, and Vietnam memorials.
 The Congressional Medal of Honor, 9/11, and USS Indianapolis Memorials can be found along the scenic Central Canal.